In Loving Memory (Blackbear album)

-In Loving Memory (stylized in all lowercase) is the sixth studio album by American singer Blackbear.
+In Loving Memory (stylized in all lowercase) is the sixth studio album by American singer-songwriter and producer Blackbear.
 It was released on August 26, 2022 through Alamo and Columbia Records and follows the EP Misery Lake (2021) and his previous studio album Everything Means Nothing (2020).
 The album features appearances from Bert McCracken of The Used, Jordan Pundik of New Found Glory, Anthony Raneri of Bayside, and Machine Gun Kelly.
 Two singles, "GFY" with Machine Gun Kelly, and "The Idea", were released in promotion of the album.
 Produced by Blackbear, Andrew Goldstein, and Travis Barker, the album shifts from Blackbear's previous pop-rap sound to pop-punk.

 Background and composition

 Lyrically, In Loving Memory described Blackbear tackling subjects such as the loss of his father in 2021, parenthood, and mental health.
 He further described it in an interview with Alternative Press:

 The whole idea behind the album is [a] letter to my father who passed away, and I never got to say goodbye.
 I’m making this music that is true to my roots, and I’m bringing out guest stars like Jordan Pundik from New Found Glory and Bert McCracken from the Used.
 I’m paying homage to the bands I grew up listening to with this album.